This excel sheet calculates the dehumidifier capacity for reducing the humidity in a warehouse, cold room, warehouse, industries etc.

 Also, you can use our online calculator for dehumidifier capacity calculation.
 Upon calculating the required capacity you can use the selection chart on the same page to select a suitable model.
 For bigger rooms, it is better to select multiple smaller models instead of one big model.
 This is to improve the air circulation. eg. If you provide one big dehumidifier of 300 liters per day, in one location of a warehouse it will not provide enough air circulation around the warehouse.
 It will be better to provide 4 dehumidifiers each of 75 liters per day.

 How to calculate the dehumidifier capacity in pint/day?

-The above excel sheet is providing the results in liters per day.
+The above excel sheet is providing the results in litres per day.
 If you want to convert the capacity into pints per day, please use proper conversion.
-For conversion into US pints, you may use the multiplication factor of 2.11337642 to derive pint per day from liter per day.
+For conversion into US pints, you may use the multiplication factor of 2.11337642 to derive pint per day from litre per day.